-Tourists flock to Taiwan as COVID entry restrictions eased - NewsBreak
+Tourists flock to Taiwan as Covid entry restrictions eased - NewsBreak

 Tourists like 32-year-old Mac Chientachakul and his parents were excited to visit the island.

-“Hot pot is my favorite dish in Taiwan,” Chientachakul said.
-“It’s my first thing to do ...
-I miss it so much.”
+“Hot pot is my favourite dish in Taiwan,” Mr Chientachakul said.
+“It’s my first thing to do… I miss it so much.”

 Sonia Chang, a travel agent, said the changes are good for both the the tourism industry and Taiwanese residents, who can now travel abroad without having to quarantine when they get home.

-Valaisurang Bhaedhayajibh, a 53-year-old business development director of a design firm, called the new rules convenient.

-“We don’t have to do the test before coming here, and also after arriving,” he said.
-“We are still required to do the self-test every two days, and everything has been provided” by Taiwanese authorities, including the rapid testing kits.

-At a welcome ceremony in the Taoyuan airport's arrival hall, the travelers from Thailand were met by the Taiwan Tourism Bureau’s director, Chang Shi-chung, who handed out gifts.
+At a welcome ceremony in the Taoyuan airport’s arrival hall, the travellers from Thailand were met by the Taiwan Tourism Bureau’s director, Chang Shi-chung, who handed out gifts.

 Comments / 0